wso2-attic/puppet-is/README.md

 puppet-base.

 ##### Deployment Pattern 1
-* For this deployment pattern you need to setup wso2is and wso2base puppet modules.
+* For this deployment pattern you need to setup wso2is and wso2base puppet modules following the guide in [wiki](https://github.com/wso2/puppet-base/wiki).

 ##### Deployment Pattern 2
-* For this deployment pattern you need to setup wso2is, wso2is_analytics, and wso2base puppet modules.
+* For this deployment pattern you need to setup wso2is, wso2is_analytics, and wso2base puppet modules following the guide in [wiki](https://github.com/wso2/puppet-base/wiki).

 ## Copy artifacts
 Upon the modules used based on the deployment pattern selected, copy necessary artifacts to the corresponding